che-incubator/jetbrains-editor-images/README.md

                                 Default value: $HOME/projector-user:/home/projector-user,$HOME/projector-projects:/projects
   -p, --progress string         Set type of progress output ("auto"|"plain") (default "auto")
       --config string           Specify the configuration file for predefined IDE package list (default "compatible-ide.json")
-      --projector-only          Clone and build Projector only ignoring other options.
-Used when need to fetch Projector sources only and assembly the binaries.
+      --prepare                 Clone and build Projector only ignoring other options.
+Also downloads the IDE packaging by the --url option.
+If --url option is omitted then interactive wizard is called to choose the right packaging to prepare.
+Used when need to fetch Projector sources only, assembly the binaries and download the IDE packaging.
 ```